Polynomial Bounds for the Grid-Minor Theorem: Preliminaries

-Lemma~\ref{lem:tw-wl} guarantees that any graph $G$ of treewidth $k$ contains a set $X$ of $\Omega(k)$ vertices, that is node-well-linked in $G$.
+Lemma~\ref{lem:tw-wl} guarantees that a graph $G$ of treewidth $k$ contains a set $X$ of $\Omega(k)$ vertices, that is node-well-linked in $G$.
 Kreutzer and Tazari~\cite{KreutzerT10} give a constructive version of this lemma, obtaining a set $X$ with slightly weaker properties.
 Lemma~\ref{lem: find well-linked set} below rephrases, in terms convenient to us, Lemma 3.7 in~\cite{KreutzerT10}\footnote{Lemma~\ref{lem: find well-linked set} is slightly weaker than what was shown in~\cite{KreutzerT10}.
 We use it since it suffices for our purposes and avoids the introduction of additional notation.}.

-\begin{lemma} There is an efficient algorithm, that, given a graph $G$ of treewidth $k$, finds a set $X$ of $\Omega(k)$ vertices, such that $X$ is $\alpha^*=\Omega(1/\log k)$-well-linked in $G$.
-Moreover, for any partition $(X_1,X_2)$ of $X$ into two equal-sized subsets, there is a collection $\pset$ of paths connecting every vertex of $X_1$ to a distinct vertex of $X_2$, such that every vertex of $G$ participates in at most $1/\alpha^*$ paths in $\pset$. \end{lemma}
+\begin{lemma} There is an efficient algorithm, that, given a graph $G$ of treewidth $k$, finds a set $X$ of $\Omega(k)$ vertices, such that $X$ is $\alpha^*=\Omega(1/\log k)$-well-linked in $G$ and $|X|$ is even.
+Moreover, for every partition $(X_1,X_2)$ of $X$ into two equal-sized subsets, there is a collection $\pset$ of paths connecting every vertex of $X_1$ to a distinct vertex of $X_2$, such that every vertex of $G$ participates in at most $1/\alpha^*$ paths in $\pset$. \end{lemma}